igor-baiborodine/kiroule-dot-com/content/article/from-docker-compose-to-kubernetes-lifting-the-insurance-hub-into-the-cloud/index.md

 Hub within a Kubernetes cluster.
 Before proceeding with creating clusters, all necessary dependencies should be installed and configured correctly.
-To facilitate this process, I created a helper Makefile target named [prereq-k8s-all](https://github.com/igor-baiborodine/insurance-hub/blob/947f3e492e50e7efbcfa15762e6d54613be4ff85/k8s/Makefile#L72) that automates this setup.
+To facilitate this process, I created a helper Makefile target named [prereq-k8s-all](https://github.com/igor-baiborodine/insurance-hub/blob/947f3e492e50e7efbcfa15762e6d54613be4ff85/k8s/Makefile#L72) that automates this setup along with the [prereq-data-all](https://github.com/igor-baiborodine/insurance-hub/blob/947f3e492e50e7efbcfa15762e6d54613be4ff85/k8s/Makefile#L109) target to install all required data infrastructure dependencies.

 #### Local Dev

-Setting up a Kind cluster is straightforward and fast, making it ideal for the iterative development of the Insurance Hub’s six Java/Go microservices and accompanying infrastructure.
+Setting up a Kind cluster is straightforward and fast, making it ideal for the iterative development of the Insurance Hub’s eight Java/Go microservices and accompanying infrastructure.
 To make cluster operations repeatable and error-free, I created several [Makefile targets](https://github.com/igor-baiborodine/insurance-hub/blob/947f3e492e50e7efbcfa15762e6d54613be4ff85/k8s/bootstrap/Makefile#L24):

 - `local-dev-create` - Creates and starts a single-node Kind cluster.